Emissions Codes P0420 and P0430: Catalytic Converters

-Basically, a converter reduces pollution through chemical reactions that require fuel (from the unburnt gas in your exhaust stream), heat (from your exhaust), and oxygen.
+A converter reduces pollution through chemical reactions that require fuel (from the unburnt gas in your exhaust stream), heat (from your exhaust), and oxygen.
 If these inputs aren't in balance, the cat doesn't work well.

 When a car's engine is skipping, the overheating that results can destroy the catalytic converter.
-When a car is running too cold from a long warm-up time, for example let's say if the thermostat is bad, the same thing can happen: good-bye converter.
+When a car is running too cold from a long warm-up time, for example, let's say if the thermostat is bad, the same thing can happen: good-bye converter.